 The graphs share crash test data from the head and chest sensors stored in the test dummy in the Chicco (shown in black).
 The test results for the products with the least G forces for each sensor are in green for comparison.

-The sensor located in the head of the crash test dummy in testing for the Essentials by Britax Allegiance had the lowest G forces results in the group and the Clek Foonf dummy's chest sensor recorded the lowest amount of G-forces.
+The sensor located in the head of the crash test dummy in testing for the Britax Allegiance had the lowest G forces results in the group and the Clek Foonf dummy's chest sensor recorded the lowest amount of G-forces.

 Ease of Install - LATCH